Welcome to Pre-Kindergarten

 Math Readiness: Opportunities to count, sort, pattern and name numbers are given during tub time, center enrichment and small group activities.

-Art: The emphasis is on open-ended art that allows the children to explore with tools and materials in a variety of ways.
+Art: Open-ended art allows the children to explore with tools and materials in a variety of ways.
+Directed art helps them learn how to follow multistep instruction and demonstrate pride in their work that will carry in to the upper grades.

-Music: Twice each week, children have the opportunity to dance, practice new songs, learn about keeping the beat and play simple instruments such as rhythm sticks or bells.
+Music: At least once each week, children have the opportunity to move to music, learn and practice new songs, learn about keeping the beat and play simple instruments such as rhythm sticks or bells.

 Motor Development: The children participate in a once a week P.E. class and outside recess.
 Small motor activities and the use of a variety of manipulatives help form the basis for pre-writing skills.
 Large motor activities promote the development of muscles for walking, running, jumping and skipping.